epomatti/go-cgo/README.md

 # go-cgo

-Simple examples running C/C++ code from Go.
+Simple examples running C code from Go.

 To run each of the examples do a `cd` in each directory.